 If you’re sure it’s a stray, or you decide to feed it just in case, you’ll be wondering what to feed a stray cat without cat food.
 Luckily, there are many things you may already have around the house that will suit their diet.

 It’s a long-standing myth that cats love milk.
 While they will drink it, they actually lack the enzymes necessary to process standard cow’s milk that you buy in the stores.
 It’s best to avoid putting a bowl of milk thinking it’s the best solution.
 It is far better to provide a dish of clean water and some solid food.

-Only if the stray is a very young kitten is milk ever appropriate – and only then temporarily and in very sparing quantities.
+Only if the stray is a very young kitten is milk ever appropriate; and only then with specialized formula.
 Try feeding it drip by drip from a syringe, or failing that, your finger.

 Kittens require extra attention and should be taken to a professional at the earliest opportunity.
 Nursing kittens away from their mother need a special milk formula that replicates their mother’s milk.
 In some case, they need to be rehomed with another new mother cat.